bkesterbyld/maroon-potato/src/pages/index.md

         media_width: fourty
       - title: 'no code, no limits logic'
         content: >
-          Above's no code logic agents enable CRUD, business logic and analytics without having to learn anything.
-The logic lives right with the data, like a spreadsheet, so computations are instantaneous.
-And  you can use [parallel and in-memory processing
+          Above's no code logic agents enable CRUD, business logic and real-time analytics without having to learn anything.
+Our tech puts logic right with the data, like a spreadsheet, so computations are instantaneous.
-          options](https://www.abovecomp.com/faq) to crunch massive data and
+          And you can use [parallel and in-memory processing options](https://www.abovecomp.com/faq) to crunch massive real time
-          execute AI and data science.
+          data and execute sophisticated calculations and AI.
         actions: []
         image: images/dataprocessing.png
         media_position: left